MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/overview-of-microsoft-driver-measure-dictionary.md

 ---
-title: Overview of Microsoft Driver Measure Dictionary
+title: Microsoft driver measure
-description: Publishers and authors use the Microsoft Measure Dictionary to better understand the criteria Microsoft uses in evaluating driver quality during the Driver Flighting Process ms.topic: article ms.date: 05/20/2019 ms.author: paslote
+description: Publishers and authors use the descriptions of the Microsoft driver measures to better understand the criteria Microsoft uses in evaluating driver quality during driver flighting ms.topic: article ms.date: 05/20/2019 ms.author: paslote